cunnie/inclusive-sober-literature/remixed/big_book/08_foreworddoctorsopinion.md

 PAGE xxxii

   However, he did become “sold” on the ideas contained in this book.
 He has not had a drink for a great many years.
-I see him now and then and he is as fine a specimen of manhood as one could wish to meet.
+I see him now and then and he is as fine a specimen of [humanity] as one could wish to meet.

-  I earnestly advise every alcoholic to read this book through, and though perhaps he came to scoff, he may remain to pray.
+  I earnestly advise every alcoholic to read this book through, and though perhaps [they] came to scoff, [they] may remain to pray.

 William D. Silkworth, M.D.